pixijs/pixijs.com/src/data/pixi.js.md

  * - Be mindful of resolution and size
  * - Clean up unused textures
  */
-export declare class GenerateTextureSystem implements System {
+export declare class GenerateTextureSystem implements System$1 {
 	constructor(renderer: Renderer);
 	/**
 	 * Creates a texture from a display object that can be used for creating sprites and other textures.